-Her non-fiction books include Nature in the City: Bengaluru in the Past, Present and Future, and two books co-authored with Seema Mundoli – Shades of Blue: Connecting the Drops in India’s Cities, So Many Leaves, and Cities and Canopies: Trees in Indian Cities, which received the 2020 Publishing Next Awards for best English non-fiction book in India, and was featured on the 2021 Green Literature Festival’s honor list.
-The Bangalore Detectives Club is her first crime fiction novel.
+Her non-fiction books include Nature in the City: Bengaluru in the Past, Present and Future, and three books co-authored with Seema Mundoli – Shades of Blue: Connecting the Drops in India’s Cities, So Many Leaves, and Cities and Canopies: Trees in Indian Cities, which received the 2020 Publishing Next Awards for best English non-fiction book in India, and was featured on the 2021 Green Literature Festival’s honor list.
+The Bangalore Detectives Club was her first crime fiction novel.
 The sequel, Murder Under a Red Moon, was published in 2023, and the third book, A Nest of Vipers, will be out in 2024.

 Harini lives in Bangalore with her family, in a home filled with maps.
 She loves trees, mysteries, and traditional recipes.